-2 Hearings arrangement and evidence presented
+2 Hearing arrangement and evidence presented

-- 2.1 The hearing for the Stage 2 Natural Hazards and Climate Change provisions was held between 10 and 12 May 2021 via Zoom.
-All of the relevant information pertaining to this hearing (i.e., the section 42A report, legal submissions, and evidence) is contained on Council's website. - 2.2 The following parties submitted evidence to the Hearings Panel (Panel): - 2.3 Table 2: Hearing Appearances
+- 2.1 The specific hearing for the Stage 2 provisions was held between 10 and 12 May 2021 via Zoom.
+All of the relevant information pertaining to the subject matter of this hearing (i.e., the section 42A report, legal submissions, and evidence) is contained on Council's website. - 2.2 The following parties presented evidence to the Hearings Panel (Panel):

+Table 2: Hearing appearances